You’ve come to the right place if you are looking for an alternative tool to Gainsight PX, with which you can create your user onboarding!

 Cons: My biggest complaint is that the interface for customizing the guide center is hard to use and there is limited information on how to customize this.

-Intro.js is a widely-used open source library for creating product tours and feature introductions.
+Intro.js is another widely-used open source library for creating product tours and feature introductions.

 It is free until commercial use and preferable by those who seek a simple onboarding that they can spare a developer to create.